Ph24588/DeltaruneFangame/README.md

 ...
 Jevil and I used to do all kinds of things together... before he turned.
 All kinds of nonsense.
 It's a shame that it ended this way.
 I think about it from time to time.
 I miss those days.
 (REVISE)
 ...
 You know, this thing looks like a knife, but it was actually used all the time as a part of Jevil's old routine.

 Ralsei
 Oh really? ᵇᵉᶜᵃᵘˢᵉ ᶦᵗ ʰᵘʳᵗ ˡᶦᵏᵉ ᵃ ᵏⁿᶦᶠᵉ

 Seam
 Yes, it's more of a magician's tool rather than a weapon.
-I could show you what it can do if you like.
+I could show you what it can do if you like. (magicians tool rewording? what exactly do we want it to be; a magical item, a prop? lets clarify the intent)

 Ralsei
 Kris, it seems like Seam is kinda bummed about this whole situation.
-Might be nice to see what he has.
+Might be nice to see what he has. (make less aggressive, more ralsei-esque)

 Kris (options)
 A. Let's cheer him up!